Facebook

 What are Scanning Machines?

-A scanning machine is essentially a gadget that has intraoral scanners installed in order to take precise and detailed pictures of the oral cavity.
-In contrast to conventional molds and impressions, scanning devices use cutting-edge optical technology to produce a digital image of the teeth and surrounding tissues.
+Basically, a scanning machine is a device that contains intraoral scanners that create accurate and detailed images of the oral cavity.
+Instead of using traditional molds and impressions, scan devices incorporate the latest in optical technology to create a digital copy of the teeth and tissues.

 Digital Smile Design Scanner Machine